ACFTest/locke/README.md

 **initialSupply**: 50,000,000 LOCKE tokens minted to the owner's wallet during deployment.
 This represents the initial circulating supply.

+**totalSupply**: is also the initialSupply of 50,000,000 LOCKE tokens.
+This is also called the current LOCKE token supply.

+**Distribution.sol**:

-**maxCurrentDailySupply**: Managed in `Distribution.sol`.
+- **maxCurrentDailySupply**: Managed in `Distribution.sol`.
 Calculated dynamically as the base daily supply (50,000,000 LOCKE tokens) plus the total claims from the previous day.
 This value is accessed by `Token.sol` to enforce minting limits.

-**totalSupply**: is also the initialSupply of 50,000,000 LOCKE tokens.
-This is also called the current LOCKE token supply.

-**deploymentTimestamp**: The timestamp recorded when the `Distribution.sol` contract is deployed.
+- **deploymentTimestamp**: The timestamp recorded when the `Distribution.sol` contract is deployed.
 Used to calculate the current day (`dayCounter`) dynamically.

-**dayCounter**: Dynamically calculated in `Distribution.sol` based on the elapsed time since `deploymentTimestamp`, adjusted for Mountain Time (MT) with predefined daylight savings rules.
+- **dayCounter**: Dynamically calculated in `Distribution.sol` based on the elapsed time since `deploymentTimestamp`, adjusted for Mountain Time (MT) with predefined daylight savings rules.
 Used to track the number of days and account for skipped days.

 ## Self Audit